 A mild, grey blue vista, on Gyllyngvase beach at dawn.

-Another famous Cornish beach, the main Falmouth leisure beach which looks out to the South over Falmouth Bay and the tankers waiting for orders or bunkers.
-This beach is popular all year round.
+Another famous Cornish beach, this is the main Falmouth leisure beach, looking out to the South over Falmouth Bay and the tankers waiting for orders or bunkers.
+Gyllyngvase is popular all year round.
 Autumn is usually very mild in Cornwall and the weather was outstanding during this visit.
 The beach was at its best.